Andrew Hyra: 1990-1998: Billy Pilgrim

 The duo released the self-titled album Billy Pilgrim in 1993, in association with producers Don McCollister and Hugh Padgham, who had a group of London musicians overdub the master with additional instruments.
 Although the album itself received little attention, "Get Me Out Of Here" and "Insomniac", two songs on the album were, receiving heavy airplay on AAA radio.
 In 1995 they opened on a worldwide tour for Melissa Etheridge, but copies for Billy Pilgrim weren't made in time to be promoted throughout it, to Hyra's frustration.
 To increase their momentum, Atlantic Records made the two record another album in December 1994; unprepared, they scrambled to write new material two weeks ahead of the date of recording.
 They were paired with a group of veteran musicians who emphasized sounds that took away from their original music.
 Their second album, Bloom, released in 1995.
 The lead single "Sweet Louisiana Sound" was a critical success, making a full rotation on VH1.
 At their peak they "traveled all over the world together, just with two acoustic guitars and two voices."
 Critically the band was compared to various other bands, including The Rembrandts, R.E.M., and the dB's; Hyra grew accustomed to these comparisons, but criticized a Louisiana magazine for comparing them to Kenny Loggins, "of all people".
 Hyra referred to their relationships as "blood brothers" having been so young and new to the industry.

-Sales for Bloom were underwhelming, and with increasing focus on Hooty and the Blowfish, Atlanta Records dropped the duo in 1996.
+Sales for Bloom were underwhelming, and with increasing focus on Hootie and the Blowfish, Atlanta Records dropped the duo in 1996.
 Hyra was personally relieved, having felt he regained control that he lost under the record label.
 The two toured sporadically and planned to release a third album.
 Eventually, Hyra decided to move to California, describing it as his "wandering minstrel" phase, and wanted to explore more of the world without the pressure of corporate music.
 In 1997 Bush announced the two would release solo albums, but such plans never materialized at the time.
 They played a farewell tour in February 1998, but did not have an official break up.